encode/django-rest-framework/docs/api-guide/testing.md

 for any `POST`, `PUT`, `PATCH` or `DELETE` requests.

 You can do so by following the same flow that a JavaScript based client would use.
-First make a `GET` request in order to obtain a CRSF token, then present that token in the following request.
+First, make a `GET` request in order to obtain a CSRF token, then present that token in the following request.

 For example...